Revolutionizing space technology

 - Create and leverage metrics using queries and Excel to highlight shortages and determine schedule risks

 - Bachelor’s degree or minimum of 4 years of manufacturing scheduling experience

 PREFERRED SKILLS AND EXPERIENCE:

-- Must be available for all shifts, overtime, and weekends as needed
+- Ability to work all shifts, hours and nights as needed

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here.